AInsights Entry for 2-Acetyl Pyrazine (CAS: 22047-25-2)

 - Molecular Weight: 122.12 g/mol

-2-Acetyl pyrazine is a heterocyclic aromatic compound characterized by a pyrazine ring with an acetyl group at the 2-position.
-This structure contributes to its distinctive nutty and roasted aroma, which is highly valued in flavor applications.
-The presence of the acetyl group enhances its volatility and sensory impact, making it a potent odorant even at low concentrations.
+2-Acetyl pyrazine is a heterocyclic aromatic organic compound characterized by a pyrazine ring with an acetyl group at the 2-position.
+This structure contributes to its distinct nutty, roasted aroma, which is highly valued in flavor applications.
+The presence of the acetyl group enhances its volatility and odor intensity, making it a potent impact compound in various formulations.

 Citation hooks: FlavScents; PubChem; FEMA